top of page

 This issue, coupled with the need to adjust the angle of the mounts and whatnot, has led me to simply deciding to get some custom engine mounts made.
 This is how it sat at the end of that day

 Before moving forward with the custom engine mounts, I want to talk about the GS6 transmission fitment for a moment.
 As mentioned earlier, I have the I6 version of this gearbox, the GS6-37, installed on my S54 swapped Z3.
 There is an E90 transmission brace that allows the GS6-37 to bolt to the E36/Z3 transmission crossmember and bolt in like factory.
-I have confirmed this fitment, as this is how mine is installed.
-Unverified is the belief that some E46 shift linkages will fit the GS6-37 transmission on a Z3 chassis as-is, without modification.
+Unverified is the belief that some Z4 shift linkages will fit the GS6-37 transmission on a Z3 chassis as-is, without modification.
 I say unverified because it is a fairly recent discovery as far as I know, and hasn't been test fit in place yet, although measurements imply it will fit.
 I have bought the E46 shift linkage that is supposed to fit and the transmission brace that fits a GS6-37 to a E36/Z3.
 GS6-53 is physically larger than a GS6-37 but the shift linkage and transmission brace appear to be the same sizes My thinking is this - I will bolt the GS6-53 to the chassis with the transmission brace I bought, paired to the stock Z3 transmission crossmember.
 I will then see where the engine sits relative to the subframe and my next move will depend on how it sits at that point.
 I am hoping it sits in a place that allows the subframe to bolt in without interfering with the oil pan and then I can get the engine mounts made to simply set the engine in this location.
 That is likely very optimistic though based on some rough measurements I took prior.
 There is also a chance I will have to cut the firewall for intake clearance and/or get the subframe sectioned out and modified for additional oil pan clearance.
 Time will tell... but until parts arrive I can't do much of anything

 0 comments